rory81/the-monkees/README.md

 - to be part of The Monkees' community by following them on socials
 - dates and locations for live performances - if the location and price is right people might be curious about them

-In the folder mockups - under the folder assets - a PDF- as well as a Pencil-project version is available of the initial mockups.
+In the folder mockups - under the folder assets - a PDF- as well as a Pencil-project version is available of the initial mockups (/assets/mockups/The_Monkees_final.pdf).

 **Deviations from the mockups**
 - In the final version the Media page (Orange tab) for the mobile and iPad version have titles, which weren't in the inital mockups.
 For the mobile version this was added so the page content could fill the page and there was some spacing between the three different media elements.
 For the ipad spacing was the only reason.
 The title wasn't added to the desktop version, because it was more calming without it and the media items were also bigger there and less need for spacing between the three media elements.